ibm-cloud-docs/netezza/security/awsiam-docs.md

 {: codeblock}

-### IAM policy attached to user group to give permission to the user to execute APIs
+### IAM policy attached to the user group to give permission to the user to execute APIs

 #### `ListMFADevices`, `GetSessionToken` API